yaronvel/smart_contracts/mixer/simple/README.md

 ##Contract overview
 The [contract](https://github.com/yaronvel/smart_contracts/blob/master/mixer/simple/SimpleMixer.sol) has 4 main API functions:

 1. `newDeal`.
 This function can be called by anyone.
 It defines parameters for a new mixing deals.
 The parameters are: minimal number of participants, collateral and fixed claim amount value sizes and duration of each phase.
 If the minimal number of participants is not achieved during the claim phase, then all participants can withdraw their deposit.

 2. `makeClaim`.
 API for the claim registration of secret accounts. msg.value should be set to the collateral value.

 3. `makeDeposit`.
 API for public deposit. msg.value should be a multiple of claim value.

 4. `withdraw`.
 API for withdrawing the funds

 In addition there is one constant status functions:

 1. `dealStatus`.
 (See contract code).

 For details on the deployment of the contract see [DAPP webpage](https://dmixer.github.io).

 ## Comparison with non-simple mixer
-This protocol improves the [previous suggestion](https://github.com/yaronvel/smart_contracts/tree/master/mixer) by allowing simpler user interface and by mainting privacy even in the presence of malicious parties.
+This protocol improves the [previous suggestion](https://github.com/yaronvel/smart_contracts/tree/master/mixer) by allowing simpler user interface and by maintaining privacy even in the presence of malicious parties.
-In the previous protocol the connection between secert and public account had to be revealed if one of the parties was dishonest.
+In the previous protocol the connection between secret and public account had to be revealed if one of the parties was dishonest.

 On the down side, in this protocol the collateral value has to be proportional to the fixed claim amount.
 Whereas the previous protocol allowed fixed size collaterals and varying claim amounts.